Autonomous and Distributed Synchronization and Restoration of an Islanded Network of Microgrids: Inverter Modeling and Control

-In this section, we introduce an IBR model consisting of a droop-controlled inverter with DAPI frequency and voltage control, aggregated into an NMG system operating in islanded mode.
-The IBR model is illustrated in Fig. \ref{Fig. 1}, comprising an energy storage system, an inverter, and an LCL filter.
+In this section, we introduce an IBR model consisting of a droop-controlled inverter with DAPI frequency and voltage control, aggregated into an islanded NMG system.
+The IBR model is illustrated in Fig. \ref{Fig. 1}, comprising an Battery Energy Storage System (BESS), an inverter, and an LCL filter.
 Lower level outer voltage and inner current loops and Pulse Width Modulation (PWM) are utilized, and due to page constraints, we refer to \cite{b2,b5} for details.
 The primary and secondary level control schemes are explained in the following subsections.